What is Amlodipine?

-Amlodipine besylate is used in cats for the treatment of systemic hypertension (high blood pressure).
-Although Amlodipine besylate is not FDA-approved for use in veterinary medicine, it is a commonly accepted practice for veterinarians to prescribe this medication for cats.
+Amlodipine besylate is used in dogs and cats for the treatment of systemic hypertension (high blood pressure).
+Although Amlodipine besylate is not FDA-approved for use in veterinary medicine, it is a commonly accepted practice for veterinarians to prescribe this medication for dogs and cats.
 Amlodipine requires a prescription from your veterinarian, and is sold per tablet.

 Amlodipine is known as a calcium-channel blocker.
 It works by blocking the calcium needed for muscle contraction.
 Amlodipine works primarily on the arterial muscles to relax them so they can dilate and the blood pressure decreases.

 Notify your doctor if your pet has liver problems before administering this medication.
 Amlodipine should not be used in pregnant or lactating animals.
 If used in a dog, this medication may also cause the blood to take longer to clot.

 What is the most important information I should know about amlodipine besylate:

 Amlodipine besylate is a prescription medication not FDA approved for veterinary use; however, it is a commonly accepted practice for veterinarians to use this medication in dogs and cats.
 Amlodipine besylate is available as 2.5mg and 5 mg tablets.
 The usual dose to treat systemic hypertension in cats is 0.625mg (1/4 of a 2.5mg tablet) by mouth once a day.
 The usual dose for dogs is 0.025 to 0.05 mg/lb by mouth once a day.

 What is Amlodipine besylate: